TinyGecko920/Identifying-Yellow-Journalism/README.md

 # Project-2
-Project 2 on social issues, "identifying yellow journalism."
+Project 2 for CART on social issues, "identifying yellow journalism."